 In that case, you should go to the court, and ask the judge to adjourn the case as the debt is time-barred (according to your state’s SOL).
 If needed, you can contact an attorney to help you with the entire process!

-But as I said earlier, don’t ignore court summons ever!
-Doing so, a judgment can go against you.
-And the lender or collector can win a judgment for your wage garnishment!
+But as I said earlier, don’t ignore court summons!
+By doing so, a judgment can go against you.
+The lender or collector can win a judgment for your wage garnishment!

-However, if you are dealing with illegal payday loans , no need to worry!
-The lenders might even threaten you to sue you with dire consequences.
+However, if you are dealing with illegal payday loans, no need to worry!
+The lenders might even threaten to sue you with dire consequences.
 But the truth is, illegal payday lenders can’t file a lawsuit against you.
 Just pay off the principal amount and talk to your lender to close the account!